senseobservationsystems/mod_health/README.md

     captcha: true
 ```

+This will create an endpoint for mod_health to listen to at localhost:5280/health

 ## Adding additional applications to check

 Define the application name as a constant at the top of the file: